SAP-samples/teched2023-DA260/exercises/dd2/README.md

 - **Settings**

    - **Load Type**:
-     Select the load type for each Task where you can select Initial  Only or Initial and Delta.
-Initial Only will load the data via a full load without any change data capture (CDC) or delta capabilities.
-Initial and Delta will perform the initial load of a data set followed by replicating all changes (inserts, updates, deletes) for this data set.
+     Select the load type for each Task where you can select *Initial Only* or *Initial and Delta*. *Initial Only* will load the data via a full load without any change data capture (CDC) or delta capabilities. *Initial and Delta* will perform the initial load of a data set followed by replicating all changes (inserts, updates, deletes) for this data set.
   Furthermore, the required technical artefacts on the source to initiate the delta processes are automatically being created.

    - **Truncate**